Supplemental Health Products

 What are Supplemental Health Products?

 By including additional insurance and services, supplemental health products add value to your overall health care benefit package.
-Supplemental health products are designed to be purchased in addition to a major-medical health plan (such as a short term or an ACA/Obamacare health plan) or a health benefit insurance plan and are categorized in two basic types: supplemental health insurance or non insurance supplemental health products.
+Supplemental health products are designed to be purchased in addition to a major-medical health plan (such as a short term or an ACA/Obamacare health plan) or a health benefit insurance plan and are categorized in two basic types: supplemental medical insurance or non insurance supplemental health products.

 What are Supplemental Health Insurance Products?

 Supplemental health insurance are category specific insurance policies that focus on health conditions that are generally uncovered or undercovered within a major medical or health benefit insurance plan.
-The most common supplemental health insurance products are:
+The most common supplemental medical insurance products are:

 : Supplemental medical insurance is an added layer of medical insurance that pays a set amount when you experience an accident or a critical illness covered by the plan.
 Some common examples of supplemental medical insurance coverages are critical illnesses such as cancer or accidents resulting in a broken limb.